cytopia/pwncat/README.md

   --rebind-robin port   Listen mode (TCP and UDP):
                         If the server is unable to initialize (e.g: cannot bind and --rebind is specified, it it will shuffle ports in round-robin mode to bind to.
-Use comma separated string such as '80,81,82' or a range of ports '80-100'.
+                        Use comma separated string such as '80,81,82,83', a range of ports '80-83' or an increment '80+3'.
                         Set --rebind to at least the number of ports to probe +1 This option requires --rebind to be specified.